ExtendRealityLtd/VRTK/README.md

   * ControllerIndex - The index of the controller emitting the beam
   * Distance - The distance the target is from the controller
-  * Target - The game object that the pointer is colliding with
+  * Target - The Transform of the object that the pointer is touching
   * TipPosition - The world position of the end of the pointer

 ### Examples